jbaars/Batt_Sust_Model/README.md

 ## Usage

-There are two ways to use the model, using Python code or a graphical user interface: <br>

 `Python code:` <br>

-First, using Python code to develop your own models.
-Each satellite layer can be used in isolation (e.g. cost or emission layer) or in an integrated way.
+Use Python code to develop your own models.
+Each impact layer can be used in isolation (e.g. cost or emission layer) or in an integrated way.
 Several example notebooks are added to the repository:
 * [Battery design example](https://github.com/jbaars/Batt_Sust_Model/blob/main/example%20notebooks/Example%20battery%20design.ipynb): several examples of automating BatPaC and adding a vehicle model
 * [Battery LCA example](https://github.com/jbaars/Batt_Sust_Model/blob/main/example%20notebooks/Example%20battery%20LCA.ipynb): Examples of parameterised and modular LCA by linking BatPaC to a Brightway LCA model
 * [Battery cost example](https://github.com/jbaars/Batt_Sust_Model/blob/main/example%20notebooks/Example%20battery%20cost.ipynb ): Examples of calculating battery costs based on a Python version of the BatPaC cost model